-Last weekend, I was at the American Sped Festival in Detroit, surrounded by historic race cars of all different shapes and sizes.
+Last year around this time I was at the American Sped Festival in Detroit, surrounded by historic race cars of all different shapes and sizes.
 Two of them were 1968 turbine cars as fielded by STP.
 The cars driven by Joe Leonard and the other by Graham Hill were amazing and they were not the first turbine entries of Indy 500 lore.
 In fact, even the 1967 effort was not the first but it was certainly the one that showed turbine engines could hang with the piston jobs.
 This film, called “The Silent Screamer” is an inside documentary look at the 1967 STP turbine car effort.
 It was made in period and we hear from all the biggest names involved like Jones, Granatelli, USAC officials and all.

 From the build, which shows off the incredible chassis of the car, to tech inspection, qualifying, and yes the infamous race itself.
 One wonders what would have happened had Jones actually won the race he was leading.
 Officially tried to ankle the turbines for 1968 and by 1969 they were outlawed, never to be seen again.